 - A single unit needs to get a single Food License only.
 Whether it is handling/producing different varieties or various processes.
 Just make sure that the Form (A or B) mentions all the Food Items and the Processes.

 - A Central License has to be obtained by importers on their Import Export Code (IEC) address.

 - You need to pay the Fees, as prescribed.

-Thereafter, he ascertains a level, for the business is compliant with the regulations as set by the Food Authority, using a checklist.
-Based on the checklist, the Official marks a level for the FBO as:
+Thereafter, he ascertains that whether the business is compliant or not with the regulations as set by the Food Authority, using a checklist.
+Based on the checklist, the Official marks the “FBO” accordingly as: